Scott Buchholz

 Scott Andrew Buchholz (/ˈbʊkɒlts/ BUUK-olts; born 27 March 1968) is an Australian politician.
-He is a member of the Liberal National Party of Queensland (LNP) and served as an assistant minister in the Morrison government from 2018 until May 2022, following the appointment of the Albanese ministry.
+He is a member of the Liberal National Party of Queensland (LNP) and served as an assistant minister in the Morrison government from 2018 until May 2022.
 He has represented the seat of Wright since the 2010 federal election, sitting with the parliamentary Liberal Party, and previously served as chief government whip in the House of Representatives in the Abbott government in 2015.
 He was a businessman in the transport industry before entering politics.

 Early life

 Buchholz was born on 27 March 1968 in Rockhampton, Queensland.
 His father died when he was eight years old, after which he and his three siblings were raised by their mother on a widow's pension.
 He attended St. Brendan's College, Yeppoon.

 From 1985 to 1987 Buchholz worked as a ringer on a station in Kilcummin.
 He subsequently moved to Emerald and worked in the agri-finance industry.
 Buchholz eventually established his own freight and courier business, starting with a contract for newspaper delivery between Emerald and Rockhampton.
 This was expanded, partially through mergers and acquisitions, to "14 depots across the state, employing 105 permanent staff and subcontractors".
 As of 2018 Buchholz was a director and shareholder of Central Queensland Express Holdings and Toowoomba Express Couriers.
 He was also a director of Lifeline Community Care.